Coronavirus: Sacramento County Gives Up On Automatic 14-Day Quarantines

 "The decision of what steps to implement will be local," Dr. Nancy Messonnier, director of the CDC's National Center for Immunization and Respiratory Diseases, said last week.
 She added, "CDC's role is to provide technical advice to states and counties."

 Sacramento's new policy is similar to the approach in King County, Wash., which now has 116 coronavirus cases and 20 COVID-19 deaths.
 The county health department's page of recommendations for dealing with the virus doesn't mention quarantines at all.
-Instead, it advises people to stay at home if they're sick, and to limit chances for the virus to spread by taking precautions such as teleworking and practicing excellent hygiene.
+Instead, it advises people to stay at home if they're sick and to limit chances for the virus to spread by taking precautions such as teleworking and practicing excellent hygiene.

 "Once you get a certain number of cases, it's hard to continue to contact-trace back the way you tried originally," Dr. Peter Beilenson, head of Sacramento County's Department of Health Services, told The Sacramento Bee.
 "So we move to mitigation, which is basically trying to mitigate the risk to those who are most at risk: the elderly and those with chronic underlying conditions."

-Such policies can also reduce the toll on health care providers and first responders who might otherwise be compelled to self-isolate if someone they may have been exposed to is diagnosed with the coronavirus.
+Such policies can also reduce the toll on health care providers and first responders who might otherwise be compelled to self-quarantine if they have been exposed to someone who has been diagnosed with the coronavirus.
 Without those medical workers on the front lines, the broader response could be hobbled.

 California and Washington state emerged as the first hot spots for the coronavirus in the U.S., which currently has more than 760 cases.
 Both states have reported cases of community spread, in which an infected person has no history of travel to affected areas or exposure to someone known to have the COVID-19 illness.

-Sacramento County includes the UC Davis Medical Center, the facility that housed the first U.S. case of novel coronavirus infection through community spread.
+Sacramento County includes the University of California, Davis Medical Center, the facility that housed the first U.S. case of novel coronavirus infection through community spread.
 The patient was left undiagnosed for days because, according to the hospital, a request for testing wasn't granted on the grounds that the person didn't fit official criteria, which at the time included international travel.
 That criteria was quickly revised — but 36 nurses and roughly 188 other hospital workers were sent into self-quarantine for 14 days.

 Messionier and other CDC officials say the U.S. response to the coronavirus won't be one-size-fits-all, with varying methods used in different parts of the country.
 In large part, they say, that's because the effort must adapt in areas where there has been community spread.